 According to Terminus, a simple 3-tiered approach is suitable for most B2B companies.
 In this system:

-- Tier 1 accounts are perfect ICP fits, similar to your highest value customers.
-Tier 1 also includes logos with strategic value.
+- Tier 1 accounts are perfect ICP fits, similar to your highest value customers and includes logos with strategic value.

-- Tier 2 accounts are strong ICP fits but have a lower lifetime value.
+- Tier 2 accounts are strong ICP fits but have a lower lifetime value than tier 1.

-- Tier 3 accounts fit most, but not all, ICP criteria.
-They’re worth pursuing but typically not worth investing significant resources to win their business.
+- Tier 3 accounts fit most, but not all ICP criteria.
+They’re worth pursuing but typically not worth investing significant resources to win their business, as you may invest in a tier 1 or tier 2 account.

 Calibrate your marketing and sales process to targeted accounts